ayo-dev7/alx-pre_course/0x01-git/README.md

-Using git has been refreshing
+Using git has been amazing
+Good morning my peoples